inspec/inspec-habitat/docs/resources/habitat_service.md

 ### name

-Required String.
+Required string.
 The name (unique within the namespace of the origin) of the package that provides the service.

 ```ruby